-The authorities further curtailed freedom of expression and prosecuted and imprisoned government critics under criminal defamation laws; some were prisoners of conscience.
+The authorities continued to unduly restrict freedom of expression, including by prosecuting and imprisoning government critics and banning certain publications.
 Members of the Bidun minority continued to face discrimination and were denied citizenship rights.
 Migrant workers remained inadequately protected against exploitation and abuse.
 Courts continued to hand down death sentences and executions resumed after a hiatus of four years.

 Kuwait led mediation efforts seeking to resolve the Gulf crisis that erupted in early June, when Saudi Arabia, the United Arab Emirates (UAE) and Bahrain severed relations with Qatar.
-Kuwait remained part of the Saudi Arabia-led international coalition engaged in armed conflict in Yemen (see Yemen entry).
+Kuwait remained part of the Saudi Arabia-led coalition engaged in armed conflict in Yemen (see Yemen entry).

 Counter-terror and security

 On 18 July, the Cassation Court issued its verdict in the case against 26 defendants on charges that included “spying for Iran and Hizbullah”.
 The court upheld the death sentence of one defendant in his absence and commuted that of another to life imprisonment.
 Thirteen men had their acquittals overturned and were sentenced to between five and 15 years in prison.
 During the trial, some of the 26 defendants reported that they had been tortured in pre-trial detention; their allegations were not investigated.
 In August the authorities re-arrested 14 men who had been acquitted and released on appeal.

 Deprivation of nationality

 In March the Emir ordered that the nationality of some government critics and their families be reinstated.